skidad75/Data-Leak-Detector/README.md

 Data Leak Detector is a Streamlit-based application designed to identify potential data leaks and security vulnerabilities in websites.
 It combines web scraping, email harvesting, and network analysis to provide insights into website structure, security configurations, and potential exposure of sensitive information.

+## Demo

+You can try out the Data Leak Detector at: https://dataleaks.streamlit.app/

 ## Features

 - Web scraping with depth control (up to 7 pages)